Tradegen/liquidity-bonds/README.md

 An order book is implemented as a queue that consists of either only 'buy' orders or only 'sell' orders.
 When the order book is a 'buy' queue, new 'buy' orders are appended to the queue (up to the queue size specified by the ExecutionPrice owner) and 'sell' orders fill starting from the beginning of the queue.
 If a 'sell' order is unfilled after all 'buy' orders have been filled, the queue becomes a 'sell' queue with the unfilled amount as the quantity of the first order.
 The opposite is true when the order book is a 'sell' queue.
 The index of each order is strictly increasing to efficiently keep track of the start/end of the queue.

+Under the liquidity mining program, rewards are distributed to liquidity bond token holders proportional to the number of tokens they hold.
+Rewards are distributed according to a halvening release schedule consisting of 26-week cycles running indefinitely.
+The reward distribution of the first cycle is half of the lifetime distribution, and the distribution of each subsequent cycle is reduced by half.
+A halvening release schedule is used, as opposed to a linear release schedule, to ensure the program runs indefinitely while limiting inflation.

 ### Smart Contracts